quan3010/transfer_learning/README.md

 # Transfer Models

 This project explored the trade off between machine learning model performance and fairness and developed bias mitigation techniques via transfer learning.
-The results of this project was subsequently published in: Gardner, J., Yu, R., Nguyen, Q., Brooks, C., & Kizilcec, R. (2023, June).
+The results of this project was subsequently published in: [Gardner, J., Yu, R., Nguyen, Q., Brooks, C., & Kizilcec, R. (2023, June).
 Cross-Institutional Transfer Learning for Educational Models: Implications for Model Performance, Fairness, and Equity.
-In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (pp. 1664-1684).
+In Proceedings of the 2023 ACM Conference on Fairness, Accountability, and Transparency (pp. 1664-1684)](https://arxiv.org/pdf/2305.00927.pdf)

 ------